VVP04/python-project-49/README.md

 ### Description

-Hexlet Code is a collection of 5 math-related games designed to challenge and improve your arithmetic skills.
+Brain games is a collection of 5 math-related games designed to challenge and improve your arithmetic skills.
 The games include:

 - Checking if a number is prime
 - Inserting a number into an arithmetic progression